zamrokk/JavaCDDDocumentation/README.md

 - Copy paste vp0 block
 - Rename peer name
 - Rename CORE_PEER_ID
-- Translate local machine ports with 1000 offset (i.e. vp1 from 8050 to 8053, vp2 from 9050 to 9053 and vp4 from 10050 to 10053).
+- Translate **ONLY** local machine ports with 1000 offset (i.e. the first part on vp1 from 8050 to 8053, vp2 from 9050 to 9053 and vp4 from 10050 to 10053).
 Inside container ports are kept the same obviously
 - You do not need to mount a volume as we will deploy chaincode only on vp0.
 - Also you will need to add this on the environment section to refer to the first node :
 ```yaml